fleschutz/SI-math/README.md

 Type-safe SI Math in C++
 ========================

-This Math lib helps to apply mathematics based on SI units correct, with high precision and as easy as possible.
-It provides type-safe computations on arbitrary units and easy conversion to and from them.
+Apply mathematics based on SI units correct, with high precision and as easy as possible.
+This math lib provides type-safe computations on arbitrary units and easy conversion to and from them.

 Features
 --------